StudioGalt/Sign-Language-Mocap-Archive/README.md

 13) Can I use the motions for non-sign language purposes?

 Yes, but these motions are part of a language as such it has meaning or context can confuse and annoy people (see Neon Genesis Evangelion).
-A good way around this is modify it to be less likely to mistaken for something it shouldn't be.
+A good way around this is modify it to be less likely to mistaken for something they shouldn't be.

 14) We can modify these files?